-Higher Rise in sea level limate change leads to a variety of regulatory amendments ne volumes of greenhouse gas emissions and to policy changes rious fields, including changes in legal policies resulting in d lawsuits.
-These risks could have a direct impact on FIBI's by causing reputational damage, by creating changes in the nt, by imposing additional regulatory obligations on FIBI and se in the compliance risk.
-Furthermore, many regulations will stomers, such as customers in the energy, transportation and d could increase their credit risk.
+The battle against climate change leads to a variety of regulatory amendments designed to reduce the volumes of greenhouse gas emissions and to policy changes and incentives in various fields, including changes in legal policies resulting in more climate-related lawsuits.
+These risks could have a direct impact on FIBI's activities, including by causing reputational damage, by creating changes in the business environment, by imposing additional regulatory obligations on FIBI and by causing an increase in the compliance risk.
+Furthermore, many regulations will also impact FIBI's customers, such as customers in the energy, transportation and industrial sectors and could increase their credit risk.